 Diving Mozambique: Tofo Dive Sites – The Oasis

 The Oasis is another excellent reef to the north-east of Tofo and close to Amazon, so the two are often dived together on one trip, providing the potential for a really tremendous day of diving!

-The site is a stunning reef at around 24m with numerous overhangs and shallow caverns and excellent hard and soft corals.
+The site is a stunning reef at around 24m with numerous overhangs and shallow caverns with a variety of excellent hard and soft corals.

-There are two main cleaning stations here that attract manta tays s and it is often possible to see leopard sharks resting on the sandy bottom.
+There are two main cleaning stations here that attract manta rays and it is often possible to see leopard sharks resting on the sandy bottom.

-Other large rays such as devil rays, blotched fantail rays and Jenkins whiprays are common and large giant and honeycomb morays eels can be found in the reef crevices.
+Other large rays such as devil rays, blotched fantail rays and Jenkins whiprays are also quite common and large giant and honeycomb morays eels can be found in the reef crevices.